 While demand for food is growing rapidly because of the increasing global population, the amount of land suitable for arable cultivation that has the right combination of climatic and soil conditions remains limited.
 As climate change is contributing to desertification and having a negative impact on soils, the likelihood of being able to realize a dramatic increase in the area of cultivatable land available is very small.
-In response to this situation, the United Nations (UN) has formulated targets as part of the UN Sustainable Development Goals (SDGs) for ending hunger, achieving food security, and promoting the sustainable use of terrestrial ecosystems.
+In response to this situation, the United Nations (UN) has formulated targets as part of the UN Sustainable Development Goals (SDGs) for ending hunger, achieving food security, and promoting the sustainable use of terrestrial ecosystems ara S.A. is a wholly-owned subsidiary of Mitsui that is engaged in the importation

-One of the first companies to focus on this issue was Chile-based firm Anagra S. A.\, which in the late 1990s launched a new kind of fertilizer sales business that makes effective use of chemical and biological science.
+One of the first companies to focus on this issue was Chile-based firm Anagra S. A., which in the late 1990s launched a new kind of fertilizer sales business that make effective use of chemical and biological science.